snabith/snabith.github.io/_posts/2023-11-18-network-security-intro.md

 	3. Availability - Cannot deny access to an otherwise accessible data or resource
 	4. Authenticity - Cannot imitate a legitimate user.
 A basis for making trust decisions.
 	5. Non-repudiation - Cannot deny performing certain actions. \[This property is omitted to maintain anonymity and privacy.]
-5. Explain threat models
+5. Explain threat models:
 	A threat model is developed by assuming that the adversary possesses certain capabilities.
 These assumptions help in developing solutions that can counter (either avoid, defend, or recover from) expected threats.
-6. Why use threat models
+6. Why use threat models:
-	A good use case is the fact that it can give order to a group's problem-solving.
+	It can give order to a group's problem-solving.
-7. A trusted computing base refers to the set of computer system components that must be trusted
+7. A trusted computing base (`TCB`) refers to the set of computer system components that must be trusted
-	>A given piece of hardware or software is a part of the TCB iff it has been designed to be a part of the mechanism that provides its security to the computer system.
-In [operating systems](https://en.wikipedia.org/wiki/Operating_system "Operating system"), this typically consists of the kernel (or [microkernel](https://en.wikipedia.org/wiki/Microkernel "Microkernel")) and a select set of system utilities ([wiki](https://en.wikipedia.org/wiki/Trusted_computing_base))
+	> A given piece of hardware or software is a part of the TCB iff it has been designed to be a part of the mechanism that provides its security to the computer system.
+In [operating systems](https://en.wikipedia.org/wiki/Operating_system "Operating system"), this typically consists of the kernel (or [microkernel](https://en.wikipedia.org/wiki/Microkernel "Microkernel")) and a select set of system utilities ([wiki](https://en.wikipedia.org/wiki/Trusted_computing_base)).

-	> Minimize the `trust` and TCB (Trust computing base).
-Trust gets weird in cloud environments
+	Trust in cloud environments is beyond me for now but always remember to minimize the `trust` and TCB (Trust computing base).
 8. Trust should not be transitive but if you choose to trust an entity B for a functionality F, you should be aware that F may be affected by another entity C that is trusted by B. This can be practiced internally within an organization.
 A good example would be the Active Directory's transitive trust property while extending trust between forests.

 9. Policies are part of security.
 So, what should I know about a security policy?
-	A security policy defines what it means for an organization to be secure.
+	- A security policy defines what it means for an organization to be secure.
 Usually, each policy has its purpose and limitations. ([Sans infosec policies](https://www.sans.org/information-security-policy/))
 	To implement/enforce a security policy, you need to understand the concepts of access control(Defining who can access what), Authentication, and Authorization.
 10. Fundamental terminology:
-    Principals - Participants of the policy/system.
-Ex: User Subjects - act on behalf of the principal.
-Ex: User's program Objects - Resources acted upon by subjects.
-Ex: Files Access control classes - Distinguished based on who can define the rules.
+    - Principals - Participants of the policy/system.
+Ex: User
+    - Subjects - act on behalf of the principal.
+Ex: User's program
+    - Objects - Resources acted upon by subjects.
+Ex: Files
+    - Access control classes - Distinguished based on who can define the rules.
-    Computer security models - schemes for specifying and enforcing security policies. ([wiki](https://en.wikipedia.org/wiki/Computer_security_model)).
+    - Computer security models - schemes for specifying and enforcing security policies. ([wiki](https://en.wikipedia.org/wiki/Computer_security_model)).
-        Access Control Lists - $\{<Subj_0,Obj_0,RW>,<S_1,O_1,RX>...\}$
+        - Access Control Lists - $\{<Subj_0,Obj_0,RW>,<S_1,O_1,RX>...\}$
-        Simple policies used in filesystems and networks(traffic control) Capability based security([wiki](https://en.wikipedia.org/wiki/Capability-based_security)) - Token based security - revocation control
+        - Simple policies used in filesystems and networks(traffic control)
+        - Capability-based security([wiki](https://en.wikipedia.org/wiki/Capability-based_security)) - Token-based security - revocation control

 ## Principles for Securing Systems